quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part55_25.2.2_Implemen.md

 :p How does the algorithm predict u(x,t) at future times?
 ??x
-The algorithm predicts \(u(x,t)\) at future times by updating it based on solutions from present and past times.
+The algorithm predicts $u(x,t)$ at future times by updating it based on solutions from present and past times.
 The initial condition provides the starting values for all positions, and forward differences are used to approximate the time derivative.

 ```java
 public class KdvEquationSolver {